goldin2008/Note/da.md

     - Define how to structure the data
     - Get the data from the best source(s)
     - Perform quality checks
+        - Simple methods can be used to effectively validate data

 4. Conduct analysis
 5. Communicate the answer